 Lomi Lomi is often called a “Loving Hands” massage, but actually defies an easy definition.
 It’s considered an instinctive, free-form massage technique.
 Therefore, the techniques vary greatly depending on the family or tribe, the Ahupuaʻa (traditional region), or depending on the Hawaiian island.

 Lomi Lomi practitioners can use the palms, forearms, fingers, knuckles, elbows, knees, feet, even sticks and stones to perform the massage.
 Traditional Lomi Lomi Massage always includes abdominal massage because Native Hawaiian medicine considers the colon part of a person’s soul or heart.

-Lomi Lomi massage is a holistic bodywork that can be used to treat many different conditions.
+Lomi Lomi Massage is holistic bodywork that can be used to treat many different kinds of conditions.
 It emphasizes a mind-body connection, affecting the recipient on emotional, mental, and spiritual levels.
-Therefore, Lomi Lomi practitioners may ask their clients to pray, meditate, change their diets, and engage in other self-help activities usually believed to lie outside the scope of massage in an effort to help the clients obtain optimal health.
+Therefore, Lomi Lomi practitioners may ask their clients to pray, meditate, change their diets, and engage in other self-help activities usually believed to lie outside the scope of massage in an effort to help the clients to obtain optimal health.

 Where does it come from?

 The early Polynesian settlers brought their own form of massage to the Hawaiian Islands and it evolved to become something uniquely Hawaiian.
 It was widely popularized and practiced by everyone.
-It was a family practice passed down through the generations, causing the great variety of styles existing today.
+It was a family practice passed down across generations, causing the great variety of styles existing today.